Browse Definitions :

 • Kubernetes scheduler - The Kubernetes scheduler is a component of the open source Kubernetes container orchestration platform that controls performance, capacity and availability through policies and topology awareness.

-• Kubernetes volume - A Kubernetes volume is a directory that contains data accessible to containers in a given Pod in the orchestration and scheduling platform.
+• Kubernetes volume - A Kubernetes volume is a directory containing data accessible to containers in a given pod, the smallest deployable unit in a Kubernetes cluster.

 • Unfreeze, Change, Refreeze (Kurt Lewin Change Management Model) - Unfreeze, Change, Refreeze or Kurt Lewin's Change Management Model is a model to understand and manage organizational change.